-Hamilton was a senator from Maryland and was a Democrat.
+Hamilton was a senator from Maryland as a Democrat.
 He served from 1869 to 1875.

 He was previously the representative for Maryland’s 5th congressional district as a Democrat from 1853 to 1855; the representative for Maryland’s 2nd congressional district as a Democrat from 1851 to 1853; and the representative for Maryland’s 2nd congressional district as a Democrat from 1849 to 1851.

 From Mar 1869 to Mar 1875, Hamilton missed 628 of 1,965 roll call votes, which is 32.0%.
 This is on par with the median of 31.3% among the lifetime records of senators serving in Mar 1875.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.